MrAJ29/qr-generator-js/README.md

 2. Enter the desired text or paste a link into the input field.
 3. Click the "Generate QR Code" button.
 4. The application will instantly generate a scannable QR code based on the provided information.
 5. Users can save or download the QR code for future use.
+[ToDo]

 # Contributing:
 Contributions to the QR Code Generator project are welcome.
 If you would like to contribute, please follow the guidelines outlined in the project's GitHub repository.